TritonDataCenter/triton/README.md

 ## Design Principles

-SmartDataCenter is very opinionated about how to architect a cloud.
+Triton DataCenter is very opinionated about how to architect a cloud.
 These opinions are the result of many years of deploying and debugging the [Joyent public cloud](https://www.joyent.com/public-cloud).
 Design principles include the following: